-Determination of language policy
+74. Determination of language policy

-74. The council must at its first meeting after a general election for councillors review the language policy of the municipality in terms of rule 77 and, where such policy does not exist, instruct the municipal manager to develop a draft policy and submit it to the council.
+The Council must at its third meeting after a general election for Councillors review the language policy of the Municipality in terms of rule 77 and, where such policy does not exist, instruct the Municipal Manager to develop a draft policy and submit it to the Council.

-Differentiation between languages for different purposes
+75. Differentiation between languages for different purposes

-- 75. The council may determine that one or more languages be used- - (a) for the purposes of local government in the municipality; - (b) for internal written communications relating to the operations of the municipality; - (c) for the preparation of agendas for, and minutes of, meetings; - (d) during debates in council and committee meetings; - (e) during public meetings of voters, constituency meetings and public hearings; - (f) for written communication with persons communicating with the municipality, including the language or languages used for billing the municipality's debtors: - (g) for public announcements and courtesy and official notices of the municipality; - (h) for the promulgation of its bylaws; - (i) for the compilation of the municipal code in terms of section 19 of the Systems Act; and - (j) on forms used or issued by the municipality.
+The Council may determine that one or more languages be used-

+- (a) for the purposes of local government in the Municipality: - (b) for internal written communications relating to the operations of the Municipality; - (c) for the preparation of agendas for, and minutes of, meetings; - (d) during debates in Council and committee meetings; - (e) during public meetings of voters, constituency meetings and public hearings; - (f) for written communication with persons communicating with the Municipality, including the language or languages used for billing the Municipality's debtors; - (g) for public announcements and courtesy and official notices of the Municipality; - (h) for the promulgation of its bylaws; - (i) for the compilation of the municipal code in terms of section 19 of the Systems Act; and - (j) on forms used or issued by the Municipality.

-Factors to be taken into account
+76. Factors to be taken into account

-- 76. When the council determines a language policy it must take the following factors into account: - (a) The need to take practical and positive steps to elevate the status and advance the use of indigenous languages that are official languages in terms of section 6(1) of the Constitution. - (b) Language usage and preferences of the residents within the municipal area. - (c) The practicability and expense of choosing any particular language or languages. - (d) The right of an employee accused of misconduct to state his or her case during a disciplinary enquiry in a language of his or her choice and to have the proceedings at such enquiry translated to such language. - (e) The dominant languages used by newspapers circulating in the area. - (f) The right of everyone to use the language of their choice. - (g) The economical, efficient and effective use of resources.
+When the Council determines a language policy it must take the following factors into account:

+- (a) The need to take practical and positive steps to elevate the status and advance the use of indigenous languages that are official languages in terms of section 6(1) of the Constitution; - (b) Language usage and preferences of the residents within the municipal area;

+- (c) The practicability and expense of choosing any particular language or languages; - (d) The right of an employee accused of misconduct to state his or her case during a disciplinary enquiry in a language of his or her choice and to have the proceedings at such enquiry translated to such language; - (e) The dominant languages used by newspapers circulating in the area; - (f) The right of everyone to use the language of their choice; - (g) The economical, efficient and effective use of resource;

-Review of language policy
+77. Review of language policy

-- 77(1) The council may at any time review and amend its language policy, having due regard for the factors referred to in rule 76. - (2) The council must review its language policy upon receipt of a written request demanding such a review signed by at least one-third of the councillors. - (3) A request in terms of sub-rule (2) must state the reasons for the demand and must contain proposals for any amendment, taking into account the factors referred to in rule 76. - (4) A request in terms of sub-rule (2) must be submitted to the municipal manager. - (5) The municipal manager must submit a copy of the request to the speaker and must ensure that the request is contained in the agenda for the first ordinary council meeting next ensuing. - (6) The speaker must submit a written report and recommendations about the request to the municipal manager, who must include it in the agenda for the meeting referred to in sub-rule (5).
+- (1) The Council may at any time review and amend its language policy, having due regard for the factors referred to in rule 76. - (2) The Council must review its language policy upon receipt of a written request demanding such a review signed by at least one-third of the Councillors. - (3) A request in terms of sub-rule (2) must state the reasons for the demand and must contain proposals for any amendment, taking into account the factors referred to in rule 76. - (4) A request in terms of sub-rule (2) must be submitted to the Municipal Manager. - (5) The Municipal Manager must submit a copy of the request to the Speaker and must ensure that the request is contained in the agenda for the first ordinary Council meeting next ensuing. - (6) The Speaker must submit a written report and recommendations about the request to the Municipal Manager, who must include it in the agenda for the meeting referred to in sub-rule (5).